moveit/moveit.ros.org/install/docker/index.markdown

 And you will likely need to log out and back into your user account for the changes to take affect.

-## Running MoveIt!
-Containers
+## Running MoveIt Containers

-To run a Debian-installed container of MoveIt! with graphics support:
+To run a Debian-installed container of MoveIt with graphics support:

     wget https://raw.githubusercontent.com/ros-planning/moveit/master/.docker/gui-docker -O gui-docker && chmod +x gui-docker ./gui-docker -it --rm moveit/moveit:melodic-release /bin/bash